puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Enum['local', 'host', 'hostssl', 'hostnossl']`

+Sets the type of rule.
 Enum['local','host','hostssl','hostnossl'].

 ##### `database`

 Data type: `String`

+Sets a comma-separated list of databases that this rule matches.

 ##### `user`

 Data type: `String`

+Sets a comma-separated list of users that this rule matches.

 ##### `auth_method`

 Data type: `String`

+Provides the method that is used for authentication for the connection that this rule matches.
+Described further in the PostgreSQL pg_hba.conf documentation.

 ##### `address`

 Data type: `Optional[String]`

+Sets a CIDR based address for this rule matching when the type is not 'local'.

 Default value: `undef`